kpsdev1/The-Recipe-Blog/README.md

 ### Edit Wine Page
 - The **Edit Wine page** is accessed when the user clicks the **Edit** button on the **Wine details** page.
-- This exactly the same as the **Add Wine** page only for it has the details that the user already enter filled into the form fields so that the user can edit them and the heading also says **Edit Wine**
+- This exactly the same as the **Add Wine** page only for it has the details that the user already entered filled into the form fields so that the user can edit them and the heading also says **Edit Wine**
 - Please note that only the user who created the wine can edit it from here.
 - After editing the Wine a success message will be displayed at the top of the screen.